pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 :::{todo}

-keep this comment - https://github.com/pyOpenSci/python-package-guide/pull/106#issuecomment-1844278487 in this file for now - jeremiah did a nice inventory of common shells and whether they need quotes or not. it's really comprehensive. but do we want it in the guide?? it's really useful for more advanced users i think.
+keep this comment - https://github.com/pyOpenSci/python-package-guide/pull/106#issuecomment-1844278487 in this file for now - jeremiah did a nice inventory of common shells and whether they need quotes or not.
+It's really comprehensive.
+But do we want it in the guide?? it's really useful for more advanced users i think.

 Following this comment:
 https://github.com/pyOpenSci/python-package-guide/pull/106#pullrequestreview-1766663571